ASNeG/OpcUaWebServer/docs/source/1_getting_started/overview.rst

 **HTTP Server** provides a simple interface for web pages.
-The provision of simple static web pages in HTML format does not require a separate web server for simple web applications with :term:`OPC UA access`.
+The provision of simple static web pages in HTML format does not require a separate web server for simple web applications with :term:`OPC UA` access.
 The use of the :term:`HTTP Server` component is optional.

 **WebSocket Server** provides a :term:`JSON API` via bidirectional :term:`WebSocket` protocol for access to :term:`OPC UA` variables.
 The WebSocket Server component is decoupled from the OPC UA server.
 Symbolic names are used to